 - Novelty mesh– are unique patterns knit into a stocking for fashion aesthetics only.

 The weight, gauge, or thread count of stockings also contributed to texture.
-For the day or workwear, a heavy knit cotton or wool stocking was the most practical (similar to tights today.)
+For the day or workwear, a heavy knit cotton or wool stocking (similar to tights stoday) was the most practical.
 Heavy “sport” knit stockings were plain or fancy designs of rib stripes or zig zags.
-Office work and afternoon wear could be a medium gauge smooth Rayon stocking while evening and special occasion wear preferred sheer, almost see through, knits.
+Office work and afternoon wear could be a medium gauge smooth Rayon stocking, while evening and special occasion wear preferred sheer, almost see through, knits.
 Stocking sizing came in foot size and three lengths- 28, 30 and 32 inches.

-1940s hosiery colors were limited to a few shades of a “natural” skin tones, black and white.
-Natural colors were called “Beige” for your everyday wear,”Suntones” for a summer sunkissed golden tan, “Taupe” for special occasions which were darker than most white skin tones, often blended with grey threads.
+1940s hosiery colors were limited to a few shades of a “natural” skin tones, black, and white.
+Natural colors were called “Beige” for your everyday wear,”Suntones” for a summer sunkissed golden tan, and a “Taupe” that was darker than most white skin tones and often blended with grey threads for special occasions.
 Darker colors made legs look thinner.
-White stockings were mostly worn by children, teens, and women dressing for weddings, certain work uniforms (nurses), or in spring pastel colors.
-African- American, Carribean, and Latino women whose skin tone was richer than Taupe had the choice to wear any color of stocking they liked.
+White stockings were mostly worn by children, teens, women dressing for weddings, with spring pastel colors, and for certain work uniforms (nurses).
+African-American, Carribean, and Latina women whose skin tones were richer than Taupe had the choice to wear any color of stocking they liked.
 Women could be seen in black stockings, tan stockings, or white stockings that complimented a white or pastel dress.
 Matching skin tone was not as important as it was for white women.